awakhloo/correlated_capacity/README.md

 # correlated_capacity
-Code to reproduce the experiments presented in Wakhloo, Sussman, and Chung, Physical Review Letters (in press)
+Code to reproduce the experiments presented in Wakhloo, Sussman, and Chung, Physical Review Letters (in press, 2023)